sarabastian/skinssentials-1/README.md

 rails s -p 3000
 ```

-Open another terminal and from the root directory, navigate to the frontend directory, install the dependencies, and start the client server:
+Open another terminal and from the root directory, navigate to the frontend directory, install the included code packages, and start the client server:

 ```
 cd frontend